govex/open-data-inventory/identify-datasets.md

 ####Consider Value, Quality and Availability

 As you compile your datasets and fill in the fields, consider developing a measure that captures internal value, quality and availability of each dataset.
 Below are a series of questions around each.
-THe questions and responses should be posted in order to explain the criteria for the order of release.
+The questions and responses should be posted in order to explain the criteria for the order of release.

 **Dataset Priority Questions: Value**